migration

 EDI enrollment is the long pole

-A few enrollment realities specific to the Kareo/Tebra population that bite during a switch:
+Enrollment realities specific to the Kareo/Tebra population that bite during a switch:

-- 270/271 eligibility connections and 276/277 claim status connections are separate enrollments as well, not bundled with claim submission
+- 270/271 eligibility and 276/277 claim status are separate enrollments too, not bundled with claim submission.

 Parallel-run plan